Forensic Accounting in Divorce

 Why Attorneys Bring in a Divorce Forensic CPA

-Financial affidavits don’t always match the records
+Financial affidavits don’t match the records

 One-sided control over money raises questions